-and when he had given thanks, he gave it to them, saying, Drink ye all of this; for this is my blood of the New Testament, which is shed for you and for many, for the remission of sins; do this as oft as ye shall drink it, in r membrance of me.
+and when he had given thanks, he gave it to them, saying, Drink ye all of this; for this

+[And here he may lay his hand upon all the vessels which contain the wine.] is my blood of the New Testament, which is shed for you and for many, for the remission of sins; do this as oft as ye shall drink it, in remembrance of me.
 Amen.